 the members present shall vote by secret ballot on the question of whether the resolution made under subrule 12 (4) should be confirmed or revoked.

-If the meeting passes a special resolution in favour of the confirmation made under subrule 12(4), that resolution is confirmed.
+If the meeting passes a special resolution to set aside the confirmation made under subrule 12(4), the resolution made under subrule 12(1) is revoked.